MohamadRef/Aidivise/README.md

 Aidvise is a smart and intuitive web application designed to help users track their health, log symptoms, and get AI-powered insights – all in one place.
 From symptom analysis to nutrition and hydration tracking, Aidvise empowers you to manage your wellness effectively and share detailed reports with your doctor.

-> ⚠️ Note: HealthGPT is **not a substitute for professional medical advice**.
+> ⚠️ Note: Aidvise is **not a substitute for professional medical advice**.
 Always consult a licensed healthcare provider for real medical concerns.

 ---